 In lieu of employment at a qualifying organization, an applicant may have 10 years’ paid service as an employee, independent contractor, or consultant with demonstrated professional involvement within the association community by providing services as defined by the CAE exam content outline or five years of such service if substantially all of your work is devoted solely to qualifying organizations.

-You have a bachelor's degree or higher, or in lieu of a degree, you have eight additional years of professional work experience.
+Candidates must have a bachelor's degree or higher or, in lieu of a degree, eight additional years of professional work experience.

 - 15 CAE credits per earned college semester credit

 - 14 CAE credits per earned college trimester credit

 - 10 CAE credits per earned college quarter credit